lynnlangit/aws-for-bioinformatics/3_VMs_&_Batch-LYNN/README.md

 ### Here are the topic pages in this section:

 - Use AWS EC2 Virtual Machines
-- Use AWS Batch for batch computing
+- Use AWS Batch for scale-out, batch computing
-- Use Nextflow for Pipelines API
+- Use Nextflow for Pipelines and Workflows
-- Use Cromwell and WDL for Pipelines API (PAPI)
+- Use Cromwell and WDL for Pipelines and Workflows

 There are a number of possible ways to construct high volume data analysis workflows or pipelines on AWS with these purpose-built APIs.
 In addition there is a specialized AWS API for scaling Genomics workloads on the AWS.
 This API is named AWS Batch.

+---

 ## AWS VM Genomic Example